iamnbutler/quest/engine/world/history/Timeline.md

 After the clear demonstration of [[The Omnicosm]]'s technological superiority, the nations of Earth unite under the UNSA to finish the colony ships and massively bolster the fleet and humanities' military capabilities.
 A draft of all able-bodied humans age 14-24 is instituted, and a special training program to prepare for a new type of warfare is instituted.

+### 2327: Breakdown of the Draft

+By 2327, the mass drafting of humanity into military service begins to show severe societal strain.
+Riots and protests erupt across the globe, as individuals and groups resist the draft and the military-industrial complex that Earth has become.
+The UNSA is forced to re-evaluate its strategy, leading to more focused and specialized recruitment.

 ### 2330: Formation of Military Academies and Research Institutions

 The UNSA officially forms the Interstellar Defense Coalition (IDC), an elite military force specifically designed to counter potential threats from advanced alien species like [[The Omnicosm]].
 Military academies and research institutions dedicated to the study of alien technology and tactical strategies are established across Earth and its colonies.

+### 2336: First IDC Combat AI

+In an attempt to mitigate human losses in potential future conflicts, the first IDC Combat AI, designated Aegis-1, is developed.
+Initially met with controversy over the ethics of AI in warfare, it eventually proves instrumental in defending against minor alien incursions.

 ### 2345: UNS Revelator Launch